 The FDA will assess how well your test materials (e.g.: your genetic test report and related materials) can be understood by a consumer without the involvement of a healthcare provider.
 This is done by conducting a user comprehension study.

-Now that you know some 510(k) basics, keep an eye out for our next post, which reviews some quick practical tips on how to get started on a 510(k), Part 2 of this two-part series.
+Now that you know some 510(k) basics, keep an eye out for our next post, which reviews some quick practical tips on how to get started on FDA user experience studies, Part 2 of this two-part series.